SebPlayzz/SebPlayzz/README.md

 - 🌱 I’m currently learning mostly Lua and a bit of JS.(maybe python??)
 - 👀 I’m interested in Roblox Exploiting :p
 - 📫 How to reach me: imadefective@gmail.com
-- Looking to collab of a roblox game?
+- Looking to collab on a roblox game?
 Well HAHA im the guy-